 Identify which end of the new Galfer brake line to install at the rear master cylinder.
-Install this end using a single banjo bolt and two (2) washers, the sequence will be as follows; master cylinder, washer, banjo fitting, washer, single banjo bolt (refer to picture A.)
+Install this fitting to the master cylinder using a single banjo bolt and two (2) washers, the sequence will be as follows; master cylinder, washer, banjo fitting, washer, single banjo bolt (refer to picture A for proper position.)

-Route the line down to the rear caliper, using the OEM routing bracket(s) at your own discretion.
-Install this end using a single banjo bolt and two (2) washers, and following the same sequence as the master cylinder (refer to picture B.)
+Route the line through the OEM line holder and towards the rear caliper (refer to picture B.) Install the line to the caliper using a single banjo bolt and two (2) washers, the sequence will be as follows; caliper, washer, banjo fitting, washer, single banjo bolt (refer to picture C.)